slavpilus/picodash/README.md

 2. It will connect to WiFi if credentials are available
 3. The dashboard will display notification counts
 4. Use the buttons for different functions:
-   - Button A: Refresh data
+   - Button A: Move to next workspace
    - Button B: Toggle WiFi
    - Button X: Show system info
-   - Button Y: Return to dashboard
+   - Button Y: Return to first workspace
+   - Button Y + X: Increase LED brightness
+   - Button Y + B: Decrease LED brightness

 ## Monitoring and Debugging